 4. When do I file a Workers' Compensation Claim?

 ONLY when you seek medical treatment.
 If you do not see a doctor, do not file a claim.
 However, always report an injury to your supervisor and complete an incident report for every injury, even if you don't need medical treatment.

 To file a claim, complete the 801 form.
-You complete the worker portion, then send the form in to Human Resources IMMEDIATELY via fax at 503-614-3186 or you can scan a completed, SIGNED copy and email it to Kathy Fernandez.
+You complete the worker portion, then send the form in to Human Resources IMMEDIATELY via fax at 503-614-3186 or you can scan a completed, SIGNED copy and email it to Melinda Halverson.
 NWRESD has a small window in which they can legally send it over to SAIF, so the form is needed in HR as soon as possible.

 5. What should I do when I seek medical treatment?

 Tell your doctor on your FIRST visit that your injury happened on the job or that you believe that your illness is work-related.
 The doctor must tell you if there are any limits to the medical service he or she can provide.
 You can bring a copy of your 801 form, or be sure to tell your doctor that your worker's compensation carrier is SAIF.

 6. How will I know if my claim has been accepted or denied?

 SAIF will evaluate your claim and decide to accept or deny it.
 The decision must be made within 90 days.
 In some cases it will take 90 days to gather the medical or employment information needed to make a decision.
 If your claim is denied, you will be given a specific amount of time in which you can appeal the decision.